A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 It is safe to have chocolate while you are pregnant as several studies vouch for its benefits.
 But it is important for the expectant mothers to keep their caffeine intake less than 200mg a day (2).

 Chocolate contains caffeine, which can interfere with the functioning of your body during pregnancy.
-It affects the neurotransmitters (chemical messengers that carry signals) and may also cause gestational diabetes and excess weight gain.
+It affects the neurotransmittersiXChemical messengers that carry messages from one nerve cell to the other. (chemical messengers that carry signals) and may also cause gestational diabetes and excess weight gain.
 Therefore, you should have it in moderation.

 Dr. Emmanuel Bujold, professor of obstetrics and gynecology at Universite Laval in Quebec City, says: “Our observations suggest that a regular small consumption of dark chocolate — whether or not the level of flavanol is high — from the first trimester of pregnancy, could lead to an improvement of placental function.”